Rocker Panel Welding: 8 Steps for Better Door Fit

 5. Document Issues Record any misalignments Address immediately

 If the door doesn’t close smoothly, adjust the rocker panel before final welding.
-Document any issues to avoid complications in the final installation process.
+Fixing alignment after full welding takes far more time.

 Perform Tack Welding and Secure the New Panel

-Once you verify the fit, remove the clamps and continue welding along the seams to fully secure the rocker panel, creating a strong bond.
+After you verify the fit, remove the clamps only where needed and continue welding along the seams.
+Use short welds, move around the panel, and let the metal cool between welds.

 Final Adjustments for Your Rocker Panel Replacement